AdnanH901/Netflix_Business_Analysis/README.md

 Throughout the analysis, multiple assumptions were made to manage challenges with the data.
 These assumptions and caveats are noted below:

 - **Assumption 1:** The amount paid for subscribers between countries does vary depending on multiple factors.
-But for ease of calculations, it is assumed that each country pays the same amount per pricing tier in GPB.
+But for ease of calculations, it is assumed that each country pays the same amount per pricing tier in GBP.

 - **Assumption 2:** Netflix only has three and only three monthly pricing tiers that have not varied in price throughout the years.
 Those being
   - Standard with Ads (£5.99)
   - Standard (£12.99)
   - Premium (£18.99)

-- **Assumption 3:** The synthetically generated data (see [Python](https://github.com/AdnanH901/Netflix_Business_Analysis/blob/main/Python/generating_tables.py) code) using Python and AI is fully accurate and a perfect representation of Netflix's real-life customer data, subscription activity and pricing tiers.
+- **Assumption 3:** The synthetically generated data (see Python file [*generating_tables.py*](https://github.com/AdnanH901/Netflix_Business_Analysis/blob/main/Python/generating_tables.py) code) using Python and AI is fully accurate and a perfect representation of Netflix's real-life customer data, subscription activity and pricing tiers.